Melanoma and other skin cancers

 Combined vaccine and biologic therapies are under study and show promising results.

-In March 2011, the monoclonal antibody ipilimumab (Yervoy) was approved by the FDA for use in adult patients with late-stage, inoperable melanoma.
+The monoclonal antibody ipilimumab (Yervoy) is approved by the FDA for use in adult patients with high-risk melanoma.
 This antibody allows the immune cells to attack tumors more effectively by blocking a regulator gene of the immune system.
 However, the drug carries the risk of potentially fatal side effects, which include intestinal inflammation (colitis) and inflammation of the liver (hepatitis).